 CLIM will generally vote in accordance with this Statement on Corporate Governance and Proxy Voting Policy for Closed-End Funds.
-In the unlikely event of a material conflict of interest, CLIM's Compliance Department would determine how to vote in clients' collective best interests, excluding any client that may have a potential conflict.
-The potential conflict may be disclosed to clients and direction sought regarding how the proxy should be voted.
+In the unlikely event of a material conflict of interest, the potential conflict may be disclosed to clients and direction sought regarding how the proxy should be voted.
 CLIM may engage an independent third-party to recommend how the proxy should be voted.